johnwbyrd/GTUltra/docs/PLAYER_IMPLEMENTATION_PLAN.md

-# Player3 C Implementation Plan
+# Player C Implementation Plan

 ## Overview

-This document outlines the step-by-step implementation plan for rewriting player3.s in C. The plan is organized into 8 phases, each building on the previous one, with clear deliverables and test criteria.
+This document outlines the step-by-step implementation plan for rewriting player.s in C. The plan is organized into 8 phases, each building on the previous one, with clear deliverables and test criteria.

 ---